 The triangulation constructed in Theorem \ref{thm:pltr} is called a {\em Whitehead triangulation} of $M$.
-Up to PL-equivalence, it is the unique PL structure that satisfies a certain compatibility condition with respect to $M$, the so called {\em Whitehead compatibility condition} \cite{WhiteheadC1, KirSie}.
+Up to PL-equivalence, it is the unique PL structure that satisfies the so-called {\em Whitehead compatibility condition}, cf.~\cite{WhiteheadC1, KirSie} for details.
 In particular, any two PL triangulations obtained via Theorem \ref{thm:pltr} (with different choices of $\varepsilon$-nets) are PL-homeomorphic.
 In other words, up to PL equivalence it makes sense to speak of {\em the} Whitehead triangulation of $M$.